bbauska/CSS3-30-Selectors/README.md

    margin: auto;
 }
 </pre>
-Prefixing the hash symbol to a selector allows us to target by id.
-This is easily the most common usage; however, be cautious when using id selectors.
+<p>Prefixing the hash symbol to a selector allows us to target by id.
+This is easily the most common usage; however, be cautious when using id selectors.</p>

 <blockquote>
 Ask yourself: “do I absolutely need to apply an id to this element in order to target it?”
 </blockquote>
-id selectors are rigid and don’t allow for reuse.
-If possible, first try to use a tag name, one of the more semantic HTML elements, or even a pseudo-class.
+<p><b>id selectors</b> are rigid and don’t allow for reuse.
+If possible, first try to use a tag name, one of the more semantic HTML elements, or even a pseudo-class.</p>

-html:
+<h4>html:</h4>
 <h3>3. #X Selector</h3>

 <div id="id-selector">